Lincoln–Douglas debates: Charleston

 Before the debate at Charleston, Democrats held up a banner that read "Negro equality" with a picture of a white man, a negro woman, and a mulatto child.

 Lincoln began his address by clarifying that his concerns about slavery did not equate to support for racial equality.
 He stated:

 In his subsequent response, Stephen Douglas said that Lincoln had an ally in Frederick Douglass in preaching "abolition doctrines."
 He said that Frederick Douglass told "all the friends of negro equality and negro citizenship to rally as one man around Abraham Lincoln."
 He also charged Lincoln with a lack of consistency when speaking on the issue of racial equality (in the Charleston debate) and cited Lincoln's previous statements that the declaration that all men are created equal applies to blacks as well as whites.

 In response to Douglas's questioning of Lincoln's support of negro citizenship, if not full equality, Lincoln further clarified in his rejoinder: "I tell him very frankly that I am not in favor of negro citizenship."

 Galesburg

 At Galesburg, using quotes from Lincoln's Chicago address, Douglas sought again to prove that Lincoln was an abolitionist because of his insistence upon the principle that "all men are equal".

+Quincy

+The debate in Quincy was held on October 13.
+In the debate Lincoln responded to the belief from Douglas that he saw no difference in races by saying " I am not, nor ever have been, in favor of bringing about in any way the social and political equality of the white and black races—that I am not nor ever have been in favor of making voters or jurors of negroes, nor of qualifying them to hold office, nor to intermingling with white people; and I will say in addition to this that there is a physical difference between the white and black races which will ever forbid the two races living together on terms of social and political equality.
+And inasmuch as they cannot so live, while they do remain together, there must be the position of superior.
+I am as much as any other man in favor of having the superior position assigned to the white race."
+His actions may have partially been motivated to maintain audience support, though at the same time revealed potential internal racial biases.